How to get essential data for success from your customers

 For example, surveys about buying intentions will often pose questions: “Will you buy a computer this year?” or “How much will you spend on clothing in the next six months?”
 The academic literature on such surveys suggests that unless the purchase is to occur in the near future and the purchase itself is large – therefore requiring planning – the answers you get are likely to be too inaccurate for any useful research purpose.

-If you ask a person whether he is going to buy a car in the next three months, the chances are you will get a fairly accurate answer.
-Ask the same person whether he will buy a new phone or how much he will spend on clothes in the next three months and the answer will probably be pretty useless.
+If you ask a person whether they are going to buy a car in the next three months, the chances are you will get a fairly accurate answer.
+Ask the same person whether they will buy a new phone or how much they will spend on clothes in the next three months and the answer will probably be pretty useless.

 How to get the facts, just the facts